ludgergoeminne/organAging/README.md

 ## Citation

-If you make use of the functions in this repository, please refer to:
+If you make use of anything in this repository, we kindly request to make a reference to:

 Ludger J.E.
 Goeminne, Alec Eames, Alexander Tyshkovskiy, M. Austin Argentieri, Kejun Ying, Mahdi Moqri, Vadim N. Gladyshev (2024). **Plasma-based organ-specific aging and mortality models unveil diseases as accelerated aging of organismal systems**. *medRxiv*. doi: https://doi.org/10.1101/2024.04.08.24305469.